costajohnt/slack-message-lambda/README.md

 1. `serverless deploy --stage production --verbose`
 1. Configure lambda: add any environment variables and values, adjust the timeout if needed (up to 5 minutes), enable a trigger for your function, add a test event (json).

+## Configure
+In the web console, make sure you add your environment variables in the input fields below the code.
+Set up a trigger for the lambda.
+This example uses a schedule event, configured to run once per week on sunday when the schedule changes: `cron(0 0 12 ? * MON *) `